 The Drylands Permaculture Farm, is managed by the Drylands Foundation, a not-for-profit environmental organisation.

-The Foundation utilises the Farm, to promote and demonstrate environmental sustainability through social enterprise.
+The Foundation utilises the Farm, to promote and demonstrate environmental sustainability and conservation through social enterprise.

 Photo: Geraldton Giant Sunflower © J.Barber 2009